parksjr/BlueHornetAPI.NET/README.md

-# EMS Library
+# BlueHornetAPI.NET

-A .NET Library that effortlessly integrates with BlueHornet API, built for Only Natural Pet.
+A .NET Library that effortlessly integrates with BlueHornet API.

 ## Requirements